Zozo62442/quizitch-the-hp-quiz/README.md

 ## Bugs

-The webpage was thoroughly tested.
-3 bugs are still unresolved and require further investigation:
+The webpage was tested, to which 4 bugs required further attention but are resolved:

 | Bug | Status | Description   | Steps To Resolve |
 | -------------------------------- | ---------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |